 ART 234 Figure Drawing

 An introductory course in contemporary figure drawing emphasizing conceptual approaches, observational drawing techniques, and the art historical context of drawing from life.
 Artists will explore the power structures that shape figurative art as part of our visual culture and think critically about their own studio practice.
 Students will create 2-3 artworks for a final group exhibition.
+This course can be repeated up to two times for credit.
 Required: Introductory experience in drawing.
 Recommended: ART 210 Women in Art.
+May be repeated for a maximum of 8 credits.

 Credits